-Knish Recipe with Root Vegetable Mash
+Knishes with Root Vegetable Mash (In Puff Pastry)

 If you’ve seen our easy potato knishes, you will know that I use a BIG shortcut – a really good one.
 For the knish dough, I use store-bought puff pastry.
 Call me a cheater.
 I’m happy to wear that label for my easy, delicious and much quicker knish recipes.

-Needless to say, there are lots of variations you can use for the root vegetables and seasonings.
+Check out the variations you can use for the root vegetables and seasonings.

 What is a knish?